dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 Using service invocation, your application can reliably and securely communicate with other applications using the standard [gRPC](https://grpc.io) or [HTTP](https://www.w3.org/Protocols/) protocols.

 In many microservice-based applications multiple services need the ability to communicate with one another.
-This inter-service communication requires that application developers handle inter-service problems like:
+This inter-service communication requires that application developers handle problems like:

 - **Service discovery.** How do I discover my different services?
 - **Standardizing API calls between services.** How do I invoke methods between services?